The Simpsons Movie: Marketing

-The convenience store chain 7-Eleven transformed 11 of its stores in the U.S. and one in Canada into Kwik-E-Marts, at the cost of approximately $10 million.
+The convenience store chain 7-Eleven transformed 11 of its stores in the United States and one in Canada into Kwik-E-Marts, at the cost of approximately $10 million.
 7-Eleven also sold Simpsons-themed merchandise in many of its stores.
 This included "Squishees", "Buzz Cola", "Krusty-O's" Cereal, and "Pink Movie Donuts".
 This promotion resulted in a 30% increase in profits for the altered 7-Eleven stores.
 Homer performed a special animated opening monologue for the edition of July 24, 2007 of The Tonight Show with Jay Leno, as part of another promotion.

 Promotions also occurred around the world.
-20th Century Fox erected a "giant pink donut" in the town of Springfield in Canterbury, New Zealand to celebrate being named Springfield, while in London a double decker-sized floating inflatable Spider Pig was set up by the Battersea Power Station.
+20th Century Fox erected a giant pink donut in the town of Springfield in Canterbury, New Zealand, to celebrate being named Springfield, while in London a double decker bus-sized floating inflatable Spider Pig was set up next to Battersea Power Station.
 In Dorset, England, an image of Homer was painted next to the hill figure, the Cerne Abbas Giant.
 This caused outrage amongst local neopagans who performed "rain magic" to try to get it washed away.

 McFarlane Toys released a line of action figures based on the film while EA Games released The Simpsons Game to coincide with the film's DVD release, although the plot of the game was not based on the film.
 Samsung released The Simpsons Movie phone, and Microsoft produced a limited edition The Simpsons Movie Xbox 360.
 Ben & Jerry's created a Simpsons-themed beer and donut-flavored ice cream, entitled "Duff & D'oh!
 Nuts".
 Windows Live Messenger presented their users with the opportunity to download a free animated and static content for use within their conversations.
 Burger King produced a line of Simpsons toy figures that were given away with children's meals, and ran a series of Simpsons-themed television adverts to promote this.
 JetBlue Airways held a series of online sweepstakes to win a trip to the film's Los Angeles, California premiere.
 They also included a channel dedicated to The Simpsons on their planes' in-flight entertainment system.